abhinavbibek/tryhackme-labs/01-personal-path/in-progress/notes.md

 # Steganography – `steghide`

-Useful commands for identifying and extracting hidden data from files:
+The useful commands to identify and extract hidden data in files are:

 ```bash
 steghide info file
 ```
-Displays information about a file and checks whether it contains embedded data.
+Displays the data in a file and verifies whether there is embedded data in the file.

 ```bash
 steghide extract -sf file
 ```
-Extracts embedded data from the specified file.
+Reads data that is contained in the given file.

 ---

-## Vulnerability & Exploit Research
+## Exploit Research & Vulnerability Research

 ### National Vulnerability Database (NVD)

-NVD keeps track of CVEs (Common Vulnerabilities and Exposures) — whether or not there is an exploit publicly available — so it's a really good place to look if you're researching vulnerabilities in a specific piece of software.
+NVD maintains a collection of CVEs (Common Vulnerabilities and Exposures) which may or may not have an exploit publicly available.
+It is a good location to search when researching vulnerabilities in a particular piece of software.

 **CVE format:**
 ```text
 CVE-YEAR-IDNUMBER
 ```

+---

 ### Exploit Database (ExploitDB)

-ExploitDB tends to be very useful for hackers, as it often actually contains exploits that can be downloaded and used straight out of the box.
-It is often one of the first stops when encountering software in a CTF or pentest.
+ExploitDB can be very useful to hackers, as it often contains exploits that can be downloaded and executed directly without modification.
+When encountering software during a pentest or CTF, it is commonly one of the first resources visited.

+---

 ### searchsploit (Kali Linux)

-If you're inclined towards the CLI on Linux, Kali comes pre-installed with a tool called `searchsploit` which allows you to search ExploitDB from your own machine.
+If you prefer working with the CLI on Linux, Kali Linux is preconfigured with a tool called `searchsploit`, which allows searching ExploitDB locally.

 This works offline using a downloaded copy of the database.

 ```bash